wso2/integration-studio/gh-docs/developer-guide/integration-studio-catalogue.md

     * Go to **windows > Preference > Java > Code Style >Clean up** and import **wso2-codestyle-eclipse-clean-up.xml**.
     * Download [wso2-codestyle-eclipse-formatter.xml](https://docs.google.com/a/wso2.com/viewer?a=v&pid=sites&srcid=d3NvMi5jb218ZW5naW5lZXJpbmd8Z3g6N2U0YzVlNWFjYmY5OGNmMA).
     * Go to **windows > Preference > Java > Code Style >Formatter** and import **wso2-codestyle-eclipse-formatter.xml**.

+13. Go to Eclipse Preference > Java > Compiler and set the "Compiler compilance level" to 1.8
+14. Go to Eclipse Preference > Java > Installed JREs and select jdk 11.
+15. Go to Eclipse Preference > Maven > Errors/Warnings and select "Ignore" for "Plugin execution not covered by lifecycle configuration"
+16. Now clean the project.
+In Eclipse Project > clean > Tick "Clean all projects".
+After the clean process, you should not see any errors in any plugins except "org.wso2.integrationstudio.apim.endpoint.central"

 # Running Integration Studio in Developer Mode